-Although it was some 2,500 years ago when the great Athenian philosophers Plato and Aristotle became the first westerns to ponder the mysteries of life from a psychological perspective, it wasn’t until the 19th century, not long after the immortalized French medical doctor Pierre Cabanis began speaking about a science of man, when the field of psychology was recognized as a distinguished area of scientific study.
+Although it was some 2,500 years ago when the great Athenian philosophers Plato and Aristotle became the first westerns to ponder the mysteries of life from a psychological perspective, it wasn’t until the 19th century, not long after the immortalized French medical doctor Pierre Cabanis began speaking about the science of man, when the field of psychology was recognized as a distinguished area of scientific study.
 While the discipline’s history has been brief in comparison to many of the world’s other esteemed academic subjects, this by no means is to say that the field’s evolution has progressed slowly.
 In fact, ever since the late 1800s, each passing decade has unfailingly given rise to a number of influential psychologists who’ve systematically improved our understanding of the brain and human behavior.

 Psychology’s Earliest Influencers: